What is burger sauce?

 Other variants include salsa golf (South America) and a Filipino version using the ever popular banana ketchup of the country.

 But hey, we’re talking about Burger Sauce!
 In the UK it was invented by Turkish fast0-Food restaurants that serve kebabs, and has the usual 2 parts mayo, one part ketchup, but with a few surprises.
-True burger sauce includes pickle relish, pepper, and, or peppers, and the kicker, white vinegar.
+True authentic sauce includes pickle relish, pepper, and, or peppers, and the kicker, white vinegar.
 The British love vinegar, I love vinegar.
 Vinegar makes everything better.

 The end result is a creamy, zesty burger sauce, with bits in it that compliments almost everything!